-The ELISA uses two H-FABP antibodies.
-One is used for solid phase immobilization (microtiter wells).
-The other is conjugated to horse radish peroxidase (HRP) and used for detection.
-Standards and diluted samples are incubated in the microtiter wells with HRP conjugate for one hour.
+The assay uses affinity purified H-FABP antibodies for solid phase (microtiter wells) immobilization and horseradish peroxidase (HRP) conjugated rabbit H-FABP antibodies for detection.
+Standards and diluted samples are incubated in the microtiter wells for 45 minutes.
+The wells are subsequently washed.
+HRP conjugate is added and incubated for 30 minutes.
 This results in H-FABP molecules being sandwiched between the immobilization and detection antibodies.
-The wells are then washed to remove unbound HRP conjugate.
-TMB is added and incubated for 20 minutes.
+The wells are then washed to remove unbound HRP-conjugate and TMB is added and incubated for 20 minutes.
 If H-FABP is present a blue color develops.
-Color development is stopped by addition of Stop solution, changing the color to yellow, and absorbance is measured at 450 nm.
+Color development is stopped by the addition of Stop solution, changing the color to yellow, and absorbance is measured at 450 nm.
 The concentration of H-FABP is proportional to absorbance and is derived from a standard curve.